Mathiskrvl/Burn-Train-web/README.md

 ## Overview

-This demo showcases how to execute an the training process in a web browser using a simple model.
+This demo showcases how to execute the training process in a web browser using a simple model.
 The project utilizes the Burn deep learning framework, WebGPU and WebAssembly.

 ## Running the Demo